aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 Executing model-written Python against a research database needed more thought than the rest of the fortnight combined.
 The answer is that it runs against a second AiiDA profile pointing at the same database through a PostgreSQL role holding no write privilege ([#64](https://github.com/aiidateam/aiida-agents/pull/64)).
 A write is refused by PostgreSQL rather than caught by a check I wrote.
-A scratch database would have been safer and useless, since an empty one cannot answer any question worth asking.
+While a scratch database would have been safer, it would have been useless, though, since it cannot answer any question worth asking.

 There is a static guard on top of that, and I have been careful in the code and the decision record not to call it a sandbox.
 Python cannot be contained in-process, and a guard that claimed otherwise would be believed.